tejada56/T-s_BareBonesComputing/README.md

 ** Please be cautious if you decide to do this though.
 Depending on what type of USB drive you use and the size of it, remember these will be constantly used due to the I/O (Input/Output) of the VM's.
 Because of that they will most likely operate at higher tempatures than they normally would if you were just using them casually for file transfers.
 I say this from experience, having a smaller 128gb I dedicated it to one of my directory server's for it's host operating system and the USB itself failed from overheating.**

+## VSAN Datastore
+VSAN is a Virtual Stoage Area Network that combines attached storage devices for a total amount of storage.
+This essesentially creates a storage pool thats readily available for VCenter and VMWare cluster.
+You can create the VSAN Datastore before deploying the VCenter Appliance through CLI or through the VCenter UI after adding all the host.

+# To create the VSAN Datastore through CLI
+SSH to the ESXI host and run the following commands on one of the hosts:
+ESXCLI vsan cluster new

+To add the additional nodes to the VSAN run the following command on all nodes except the one hosting the IP:
+ESXCLI vsan cluster unicastagent add -a </IP Address> -u </Node UUID> -c </Cluster UUID> -t node

+To get the ESXI node UUID run the following:
+ESXCLI vsan cluster get

+run the following command to get a list of storage devices:

+add the storage devices to the vsan with the following per host:

 ## VCenter Deployed! *dun dun dun*
 Below is VCenter successfully deployed within the NUC's.
 I will document the steps I took to get this far later.
 In one of the screenshots you can get a glimpse of the services I have established so far.
 I plan integrating these with a cloud environment and mimic what would be an *On-Premise* migration with a Disaster Recovery Plan.